 In this study, we consider two variants of the MNG, which differ in the way in which words are generated.
 In one case (referred to as \textbf{classic game}), the robots create a new word when becoming speaker with an empty vocabulary.
-In the other (referred to as \textbf{spatial game}), the robots create a new word when entering a resource with an empty vocabulary.
-In both cases, we associate each word with the closest resource to the robot at the time of the word creation, and we define $W_A$ ($W_B$) the set of words associated with resource $A$ ($B$).
+In the other (referred to as \textbf{spatial game}), the robots create a new word when encountering a source with an empty vocabulary.
+In both cases, we associate each word with the closest source to the robot at the time of the word creation, and we define $W_A$ ($W_B$) the set of words associated with source $A$ ($B$).
 Note that, by construction, $W_A \cap W_B = \emptyset$.
 Robots having in their inventory any word $w \in W_A$ ($W_B$) constitute population $\mathcal{P}_{W_A}$ ($\mathcal{P}_{W_B}$).
 Robots with no words constitute population $\mathcal{P}_{W_O}$.
-In Figure~\ref{fig:pop_AB}, we depict the possible partition of robots among different populations, both with respect to the commitment state and to their vocabulary.
-Since a robot can have at a given time an inventory with words originating in both resource $A$ and $B$, the propriety $\mathcal{P}_{W_A} \cap \mathcal{P}_{W_B} = \emptyset$ is not always verified.
-Similarly, through exchanges of words and robots between the different populations, at a given time the inventory of robots committed to one resource might contain a word associated with the other resource (resulting in $\mathcal{P}_A \neq \mathcal{P}_{W_A}$).
-At any time, we can look at the population of robots that know words associated with the resource they are committed to, that is:
+In Figure~\ref{fig:pop_AB}, we depict a possible partition of robots among different populations, both with respect to the commitment state and to their vocabulary.
+Since a robot can have at a given time an inventory with words originating in both source $A$ and $B$, the propriety $\mathcal{P}_{W_A} \cap \mathcal{P}_{W_B} = \emptyset$ is not always verified.
+Similarly, through exchanges of words and robots between the different populations, at a given time the inventory of robots committed to one source might contain a word associated with the other source (resulting in $\mathcal{P}_A \neq \mathcal{P}_{W_A}$).
+At any time, we can look at the population of robots that know words associated with the source they are committed to, that is:

-Conversely, we can define the population of committed robots that know words from a non-matching resource:
+Conversely, we can define the population of committed robots that know words from a non-matching source:

-Corresponding to the selected resource $O$, we define the set of matching words $W_O$ and non-matching words $W_X$ as follows:
+Corresponding to the collectively selected source $O$ (see definition above), we define the set of matching words $W_O$ and non-matching words $W_X$ as follows: